xiaoz119/bendlab_hdl_ctrl_zed/README.md

-# AXI Controller Bendlab Device Check and Data Read for ZedBoard
+# AXI I2C Device Controller for Bendlab Sensor Target on ZedBoard

 This repository contains a Vivado project that implements an AXI4-Lite-based I2C Device Controller and ISA Design.